Automate PowerPoint Slides Creation with Python

 Conclusion

-With this very simple example, you have a template to build your own PowerPoint automation solution.
+With this simple example, you have a template for building your own PowerPoint automation solution.

 You can now,

-• Add visuals, tables or smart visuals of PowerPoint (check the documentation)
+• Add visuals, tables or bright visuals of PowerPoint (check the documentation)

 • Bring more insights or enrich the text with conditions

-This python script can be launched locally on your computer with one click.
+This Python script can be run locally on your computer with a single click.

 Automate Operational Reports Distribution in HTML Emails using Python